Kerala Blasters FC: 2021–22 season

 After another disappointing season, the club appointed Ivan Vukomanović as their head coach on 17 June 2021.
-The Blasters started their pre-season camp in July 2021, and played the most number of friendlies across all ISL clubs prior to the season.
-In August, the club confirmed their participation in the 2021 Durand Cup, thus competing in the tournament for the first time in its history.
+The Blasters started their pre-season camp in July 2021, and played the most friendlies across all ISL clubs prior to the season.
+In August, the club confirmed its participation in the 2021 Durand Cup, thus competing in the tournament for the first time in its history.
 After three league stage matches, they were knocked out of the tournament, following their defeat over Delhi FC on 22 September.
-On 19 November, the Blasters played their first match of the 2021–22 Indian Super League season against ATK Mohun Bagan, which they lost 4–2.
-The club won their first match of the season by defeating Odisha on 5 December by 2–1.
+On 19 November, the Blasters played their first match of the 2021–22 Indian Super League against ATK Mohun Bagan, in which they lost 4–2.
+The club won their first season match by defeating Odisha on 5 December by 2–1.
 This victory was Kerala Blasters' first ISL victory in 11 months.
-After their defeat in the opening match of the season, the Blasters remained unbeaten for the next 10 games, until they were beaten by the southern rivals Bengaluru on 30 January.
-In between the unbeaten run, the Blasters moved to the top spot in league table for the first time in 7 years during the middle of the season.
+After their defeat in the season's opening match, the Blasters remained unbeaten for the next 10 games, until they were beaten by the southern rivals Bengaluru on 30 January.
+In between the unbeaten run, the Blasters moved to the top spot in the league table for the first time in 7 years during the middle of the season.
 After Mumbai City's defeat against Hyderabad on 6 March, the Blasters qualified for the playoffs for the first time since the 2016 season.
-When the regular phase of the season ended, Vukomanović's Blasters side broke many club records in terms of the number of wins, total number of goals and clean-sheets, points-per-game, and achieved a positive goal difference for the first time in the club's history.
+When the regular phase of the season ended, Vukomanović's Blasters side broke many club records in terms of the number of wins, the total number of goals and clean sheets, points-per-game, and achieved a positive goal difference for the first time in the club's history.

 With the Blasters winning 2–1 on aggregate against Jamshedpur from both the semi-finals, they qualified for the finals of the ISL for the third time in their history.
 They faced Hyderabad in the final on 20 March, which they lost in the penalty shoot-out.
 It was the club's third defeat in an Indian Super League final.

 2022–23 season

-On 4 April 2022, the club announced a three-year contract extension of head coach Ivan Vukomanović till 2025.
+After an impressive season, in April 2022, Kerala Blasters renewed the contract of the head coach Ivan Vukomanović till 2025.
 It was the first time that the club has renewed the contract of a first-team head coach in its history.
+Even though the Blasters' pre-season preparations in the UAE were interrupted by the FIFA ban on AIFF, the club sent their reserve team for the 2022 Durand Cup, in which they reached the quarter-finals but were knocked out by Mohammedan SC from the tournament.
+The club only retained Marko Lešković and Adrián Luna as their foreigner players from the previous season, as the rest of the foreigners left the club.